PranavWasTaken/PranavWasTaken/README.md

 ### Hi there, I'm Pranav👋

-- [ ] 🌱 Currently working on MERN Stack
+- [ ] 🌱 Currently working on MERN Stack , Java Full stack
 - [ ] 🤑 Exploring Cryptocurrency , Metaverse and DAO's
 - [ ] 🥅 2022 Goals: Contribute more to Open Source projects
 - [ ] ⚡ I love to play video games